Pakistan conducts 'precision military strikes' against 'terrorist hideouts' in Iran's Siestan-Balochistan province, 7 killed | Law-Order

 It said a number of terrorists were killed during the intelligence-based operation — codenamed ''Marg Bar Sarmachar''.

-''At 4:50 a.m.
-Thursday, several explosions were heard in the area of Saravan city, and after the investigations, we found out that Pakistan had targeted one of Iran's border villages with a missile,'' senior official Alireza Marhamati was quoted as saying by the news agency.
+There was also an explosion near Saravan city, 347 km southeast of the provincial capital Zahedan, where there were no casualties, he added.

-There was also an explosion near Saravan city where there were no casualties.
+Quoting an informed source, state-run Press TV reported that Iran has demanded Pakistan's ''immediate explanation'' about the incident.

 Iran's attack and Pakistan's retaliatory strikes have raised tensions in the volatile region, already roiled by Israel's war on Hamas in the Gaza Strip and the targeting of the merchant ships in the Red Sea by Yemen's Houthis.